vatsalvarshney/DevClub-Assignment4/Moodle+/README.md

 # Moodle+
-This is a Chrome Extension which solves the captcha in moodle automatically!
+This is a Chrome Extension which automatically solves the captcha in moodle and auto-submits!

 ## Setting up the Extension
 * Download the [Moodle+](/Moodle+/) folder on your local machine